l19ux/l19ux.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+Hey ;) This is me!

 # What do you do?
 I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).

 # What programming languages do you use?
 When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+I also like C++, Python and making linux scripts.